gap-system/gap/INSTALL.md

 Windows users should note that the Command Prompt user interface provided by Microsoft might not offer history scrolling or cut and paste with the mouse.
-To get a better environment, use scripts `gap.bat` or `gaprxvt.bat` to start GAP instead of `gapcmd.bat`.
+To get a better environment, use the script `gap.bat` to start GAP instead of `gapcmd.bat`.

 7 Packages